 Final Word on Nigerians Killed in South Africa

 In this review, we have discovered the difficult challenges experienced by Nigerians living in South Africa, characterized by a string of devastating losses mostly caused by police brutality.
-This article on Nigerians killed in South Africa, supported by alarming data and heart-wrenching stories, have illuminated the grave circumstances and prompted vital inquiries into the efficacy of actions taken by Nigerian and South African authorities.
+This article on Nigerians killed in South Africa, supported by alarming data and heart-wrenching stories, has illuminated the grave circumstances and prompted vital inquiries into the efficacy of actions taken by Nigerian and South African authorities.
 The shared sorrow and anger within the Nigerian community have emphasized the immediate need for efficient interventions and the advancement of fairness and accountability to protect the rights and well-being of Nigerians living abroad.

 Considering the larger consequences, the continuing acts of aggression towards Nigerians in South Africa present notable obstacles to the diplomatic ties between the two nations.
 These challenges have the potential to extend beyond their borders, ultimately impacting regional stability in Africa.
 Promoting tolerance, empathy, and collaboration between Nigerian and South African authorities and communities becomes crucial as we strive to address these intricate matters.
 Only through these collective endeavours can we strive to avoid additional casualties and establish a future where the safety and integrity of all individuals are honoured and safeguarded.